mm80843/T3.5/docs/Benef/PBN__Benef_857.md

 # __Enhanced scientific integrity__

-## Name of the Benefit

-Strengthened credibility and trust in scientific findings, leading to better decision-making and public health outcomes.

 ## Description of Benefits pertaining to Beneficiaries

 * [Increased investments in scientific research, improved reputation for research institutions and researchers, leading to potential funding opportunities and collaborations.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_934.md)